Troop and Group Retreats

 Our program areas are only the beginning.
 If you and your group have requests for specific programs or activities, our talented staff can work with you to bring your ideas to life.
 From dance parties in Kampen Lodge with professional DJs, to giant battles of tug-of-war in the Upper Pioneer field, to morning Yoga on the back deck of the River Lodge, the only limit is your imagination.

 March is Girl Scount Month at Camp Tecumseh.
 During available retreats weekends, we offer special programs to earn Girl Scout badges.
 While badgework is only available in March, we invite Scout troops to attend on any available weekend from January-May and Mid-August-December. * Badge descriptions come directly from Girl Scout Activity Sets

-Our five senses are our connection to everything around us.
-They work together to let us see, hear, smell, taste, and touch the world around us.
-Use all of the senses to learn more about our environment.
+You have five senses that work together to let you see, hear, smell, taste, and touch the world around you.
+Try all five in this badge!

 Imagine meeting a monkey or kicking up dust with a kangaroo.
 These animals live in the wild, so we don’t get to spend time with them in their natural homes – their habitats.
 But that doesn’t mean we can’t find out more about where they live, how they play, and how we can help them!

 Archery – Cadette

 Picture this: You nock (or place) an arrow onto a bow, hook your fingers around the string, draw it back, eye your target, and release!
 Bull’s-eye!
 Archery is an exciting sport that takes strength, focus, good form, and practice.
 Get ready to challenge yourself as you build your archery skills and learn how to shoot on a range.